morinokami/twitter-image-downloader/README.md

 $ twt_img foo dest_path -c confidentials.json
 ```

-where `dest_path` is the directory where images will be downloaded, and
-`confidentials.json` is a json file containing your api key and api secret.
+where `confidentials.json` is the json file containing your api keys.
+This command creates a directory called `foo` and save images to that
+directory.

+If you want to save images to a directory other than `foo`, use `-d` or
+`--dest` argument to specify the destination.

 You can specify which size of images to download using the optional argument
 `-s` (or `--size`).
 There are five values you can specify: